 If you know me, you know that I’m all about quick and easy DELICIOUS recipes!
 And this slow cooker honey garlic chicken recipe is one of those dishes.
 The sauce has such a unique flavor and leaves your family begging for more!
 They’ll think you slaved all day in the kitchen.
 They don’t have to know it only took you five minutes to prep. ;)

 There are so many ways to serve this dish to your liking.
-We love serving with cooked rice (or my easy fried rice recipe) and steamed veggies, but you could easily keep it low carb and serve over lettuce wraps or with cauliflower rice.
+We love serving it with cooked rice (or my easy fried rice recipe) and steamed veggies, but you could easily keep it low-carb and serve it over lettuce wraps or with cauliflower rice.
 This honey chicken would even taste delicious on a bun with some crunchy Asian slaw.
 You really can’t go wrong any way you serve this slow cooker chicken recipe!